ForceBru/Matches.jl/README.md

 # Matches.jl

-The most barebones machine learning "framework" that can compute gradients without backpropagation.
+The most barebones machine learning "framework" that can compute (unbiased estimates of) gradients without backpropagation.
 Based on "Gradients without backpropagation" [1].

 __NOTE__: I'm _not_ one of the authors and have no affiliation with the paper.
 I just found it interesting and tried to see whether it works.